Israel's military carries out strikes in Lebanon and Gaza, killing dozens of people

-SIDON, Lebanon (AP) — The Israeli military carried out multiple barrages of airstrikes in southern Lebanon Wednesday on what it said were Hezbollah weapons storage facilities after a drone strike earlier in the day killed one person and wounded several others, including students on a bus.
+SIDON, Lebanon (AP) — The Israeli military carried out barrages of airstrikes in southern Lebanon Wednesday on what it said were Hezbollah sites, including weapons storage facilities, after a drone strike earlier in the day killed one person and wounded several others, including students on a bus.

-The new wave of strikes came as tensions between Israel and militants are escalating.
-An airstrike Tuesday night killed 13 people in the Palestinian refugee camp of Ein el-Hilweh, the deadliest of Israeli attacks since a ceasefire in the Israel-Hezbollah war a year ago.
+The new wave of strikes came a day after an airstrike killed 13 people in the Palestinian refugee camp of Ein el-Hilweh, the deadliest of Israeli attacks on Lebanon since a ceasefire in the Israel-Hezbollah war a year ago.

 Israel claims Hezbollah is regrouping

-The Israeli military warned Wednesday afternoon it would strike targets in several villages in southern Lebanon, describing them as Hezbollah infrastructure, and called on people to move away from the locations.
-More than an hour later, the strikes began in the villages of Shehour and Deir Kifa.
-There was no immediate word on casualties.
+Israel's military warned Wednesday afternoon it would strike targets in several villages in southern Lebanon, describing them as Hezbollah infrastructure, and called on people to move away from the locations.
+More than an hour later, strikes began in the villages of Shehour and Deir Kifa.

 Israel's military said Hezbollah was working to reestablish itself and rebuild its capacity in southern Lebanon, without providing evidence.
 It said the weapons' facilities targeted were embedded among civilians and violated understandings between Israel and Lebanon.
 Israel agreed to a ceasefire and withdraw from southern Lebanon last year and Lebanon agreed to quell Hezbollah activity in the area.

-In Ein el-Hilweh refugee camp, just outside the port city of Sidon, life appeared normal Wednesday, but Lebanese authorities prevented journalists from entering.
+In Ein el-Hilweh refugee camp, just outside the port city of Sidon, life appeared normal Wednesday.
+Lebanese authorities prevented journalists from entering.
 At the scene of the strike, paramedics searched for human remains around a wall that was stained with blood.
-Several cars were burnt and broken glass and debris littered the ground.
+Several cars were burned and broken glass and debris littered the ground.

 The Israeli military said it struck a Hamas training compound that was being used to prepare an attack against Israel and its army.
 It added that the Israeli army would continue to act against Hamas wherever it operates.

-Hamas condemned the attack and denied in a statement that the sports playground that was hit was its training compound.
+Hamas denied in a statement that the sports playground that was hit was its training compound.

 Palestinian factions in Lebanon’s 12 refugee camps earlier this year began handing over their weapons to the Lebanese state.
 The government has said that it will also work on disarming Hezbollah, but Hezbollah has rejected it as long as Israel continues to occupy several hills along the border and carries out almost daily strikes.